oatlog/oatlog/doc/extended_abstract/main.typ

 ) <rule-simplify-example>

 At the HIR, level (see @oatlog_architecture) we model a rewrite rule as a set of premise atoms, and actions (insertions and unifications).
-// This becomes an IR (Internal Representation) that we can apply optimizations to, in the same way as an optimizing compiler.
 Implicit functionality rules can be applied to this IR to merge variables and duplicate premise atoms and insertions can be removed to simplify it, as shown in @rule-simplify-example.
 We additionally attempt to remove unifications by merging variables directly, which fails if both variables are mentioned in the premise, since that would change the semantics of the rule.
 For `rewrite` statements (example in @rule-simplify-example), this is essentially equivalent to common subexpression elimination where we additionally remove actions that also appear in the premise.
 Unfortunately, this can cause variables to be written twice or even introduce cycles.
 This can be solved by replacing entry (get-or-default for the the eclass of an enode) with a plain insert.
 This occured in @example_generated_code, the last action is an insert into `add` instead of entry.

-// #TODO[
-// - Freeze rule A. Rewrite premises of rule B assuming A ran just before (inline to premises)
-// - Rewrite actions of rule B to get effect of running A just after (inline to action)
-// ]

 == Merging rules during query planning #footnote[Eqlog @eqlog does a simpler version of this where it eliminates identical rules.] <idea_trie_queries>

-// Typically, user provided rewrite rules are full of redundancies and one approach to simplify them is to use e-graphs to pick a minimal set of rewrite rules #TODO[CITATION NEEDED].

-// However, that does not simplify rules with very similar queries or the almost identical queries that are created due to semi-naive evaluation.

 Typically, rules have overlapping premises, in particular when generating copies of a rule for semi-naive evaluation.
 To benefit from this, rules can form a trie (prefix tree) in terms of their premise atoms, concretely, this is shown in @trie-ir.